logiquebox/chapter-leads-hub/docs/sponsorship.md

 After approval:

-- OSCA will _reimburse_ Chapter Leads for approved costs associated with a relevant event.
+- OSCA will sponsor Chapter Leads for approved costs associated with a relevant event.
 (Please keep your receipts)
-- Upon event completion, you will submit an expense via OSCA's [Open Collective](https://opencollective.com/osca) with your receipts.
+- Upon event completion, you will submit your expense receipts and proof of purchases.
 - Read more on the expenses process [here](./expenses.md).